Ethans5762/lancedb/docs/src/concepts/vector_search.md

 Vector search is a technique used to search for similar items based on their vector representations, called embeddings.
 It is also known as similarity search, nearest neighbor search, or approximate nearest neighbor search.

 Raw data (e.g. text, images, audio, etc.) is converted into embeddings via an embedding model, which are then stored in a vector database like LanceDB.
-To perform similarity search at scale, an index is created on the stored embeddings, which can then used to perform fast lookups.
+To perform similarity search at scale, an index is created on the stored embeddings, which can then be used to perform fast lookups.

 ![](../assets/vector-db-basics.png)